 Other teachers, assistants and students continue to inspire me.

-Instruction carries on because we are all students!
+Instruction carries on as we are all "students"!

-In fact, since ancient times yoga has been handed down in an uninterrupted chain from master to disciple.
-There is no master who did not themselves have a master.
-So we are not a lineage of masters or gurus, but a lineage of students and seekers!
+Indeed, since ancient times yoga has been handed down in an uninterrupted chain from master to student.
+There is no master who did not himself have a master.
+Therefore we are students and seekers.

-Or, as Ravi Ravindra has translated it: "Here, now is the teaching of yoga."
+Or, more simply: "Here, now is the teaching of yoga."